GLOBAL MARKETS-Dollar rallies on U.S. data, stocks trade flat

 NEW YORK, Nov 14 (Reuters) - The dollar rallied on Friday, helped by unexpectedly strong U.S. retail sales data, but global equity markets traded near break-even after a hefty run-up over the past three weeks put a damper on strong gains in the near term.

 U.S. retail sales rose 0.5 percent in October after stripping out volatile gasoline and food services.
-The dollar index touched its highest level since June 2010, at 88.267, but later pared gains, off 0.13 percent, at 87.560.
+The dollar index touched its highest level since June 2010, at 88.267, and last traded up 0.2 percent, at 87.851.

-MSCI’s all-country world index edged higher, up one-tenth of 1 percent as Wall Street attempted to pull ahead of break-even.

 The pan-European FTSEurofirst 300 index provisionally closed down 0.2 percent at 1,344.26.